pharo-project/pheps/phep-proposal.md

 print(1_)
 ```

-In these languages, such errors are HARD errors and correspond to a invalid numeric literal (not just a random illegal character).
+In these languages, such errors are HARD errors and correspond to an invalid numeric literal (not just a random illegal character).

 ### Proposal for Pharo

-Instead of a formal language definition or a list on complex rules, the following single rule is considered: LEGAL=*`_` is legal only between 2 digits*.
+Instead of a formal language definition or a list of complex rules, the following single rule is considered: LEGAL=*`_` is legal only between 2 digits*.

-This means that leading, trailing and duplicated `_` are forbidden including around special characters `r`, `.` and `e`.
+This means that leading, trailing, and duplicated `_` are forbidden even around special characters `r`, `.`, and `e`.

 * Examples of valid literals: `1`. `1_1`. `1_1.1_1`. `1_1r1_1.1_1e1_1`.
 * Examples of invalid literals: `_1`. `1_`. `1__1`. `1_.1`. `1_e1`.

-Here a discussion on  behaviors for Pharo are:
+Here a discussion on possible behaviors for Pharo:

 1. Implements LEGAL in the NumberParser class but still follows the principle of the longest valid numeric token.

    `1_1_a` will be parsed as `1_1` (longest valid literal according to LEGAL) followed by `_a` ie `11` (integer) and `_a` (unary message).
 No error or warning message.

-   This behavior is error prone since weird syntax will be unexpectedly and silently parsed as "something".
+   This behavior is error-prone since weird syntax will be unexpectedly and silently parsed as "something".
    However, this is the closest thing to the current behavior according to the current implementation. (e.g. can you guess how `16rDeADMAN1` is currently parsed?)
-   Syntax highlighting (both number literal and unknown message) and fast runtime error is expected to help the programmer to deal with these cases.
+   Syntax highlighting (both number literal and unknown message) and fast runtime error is expected to help the programmer deal with these cases.

 2. Implements LEGAL in the NumberParser class but introduce an alternative illegal numeric literal as possible token.